Skip to content

 Method 1: SDK AndroidID Configuration

 The SDK uses Android ID to better associate data from the same user.
-If you need to publish the application on the market, you need to cope with market privacy audits in the following ways.
+If you need to publish on app markets, use the following method to comply with market privacy audits.

 public class DemoApplication extends Application {